devMappouras/co1111-assignment/notes.md

           add 'refresh' button, create a new table that contains user's current score and ranking) and Marina will work on unit testing (score, scoreboard) and will update css on scoreboard.

+ 17/03/21: Christos and Marina participated in this meeting to discuss elaborately on Nielsen’s heuristics and how these rules
+          apply to the Treasure Hunt game.
+Furthermore, we discussed about what kind of tests we will provide the client (Namu) for the UAT.
+          Christos will work on cookies (remember the session) and Marina will work on unit testing (scoreboard).